eugenetedkim/eugenetedkim/posts/javascript-closures.md

 ***
 As you can see above, outerFunction was invoked, and returned innerFunction, which was stored in closureFunction.

-Then closureFunction was invoked, which referenced innerFunction, and printed the data from outerFunction.
+Then, closureFunction was invoked, which referenced innerFunction, and printed the data from outerFunction.

-As stated, innerFunction remembered the variable of the outerFunction even after outerFunction has finished executing.
+innerFunction remembered the variable of the outerFunction even after outerFunction was finished executing.

 Apparently, there are many use cases for JavaScript closures, which we'll cover in the next webLog.